spherex-xyz/spherex-contracts/docs/Integration_Guide.md

-The Process of integration if Spherex Protection into the smart contracts is usually done (at least at this point) by the tech team at Spherex.
+The Process of Spherex Protection into the smart contracts is usually done (at least at this point) by the tech team at Spherex.

 That being said, and because the developer of the smart contracts will always know it better than we do, it is important for you as the developer of the protected contract to undestand the process of integration and the various aspects of that process.